Growing in Sync

 INTERalliance Leadership Council (ILC)

 As a student-run organization, ILC is how INTERalliance lives out its mission.
 This group of highly engaged students run all aspects of this non-profit.
-Led by a team of C-Suite and Cabinet members, the ILC manages all IT, Data, Finance, Marketing, Programs and Chapter operations and reports directly to the Executive Director.
+Led by a C-suite and Directors, the ILC manages all IT, Data, Finance, Marketing, Programs and Chapters, and reports directly to the Executive Director.
 It is truly the best leadership experience that a student can receive.
-In 2024, ILC was comprised of 31 students from high schools across Greater Cincinnati and Kentucky.
+In 2025, ILC was composed of 36 students from high schools across Greater Cincinnati and Kentucky.

 INTERalliance Internships

 The culminating experience in a year at INTERalliance is an internship.
-These 10 week paid internships with some of the top employers in the region provide students with real world learning, and a meaningful glimpse into what it means to be an IT professional.
-We work with our employers and business partners to design outstanding internship experiences, laying the foundation for countless future career opportunities.
-In 2024, 151 students interned with our 27 employers.
+These 10 week paid internships with some of the top employers in the region provide students with real world learning and a meaningful glimpse into what it means to be an IT professional.
+Our employer partners get early access to some of the brightest and best trained talent in the region.
+They also get meaningful work accomplished that is a true value add.
+In 2025, we facilitated 192 student interns (a 27% increase) with our 42 intern partners (a 55% increase) and served as the intermediary for $493,551.89 of reimbursement to Ohio employers as part of the High School Tech Reimbursement program.

 JumpStart

-Started in collaboration with P&G, JumpStart is a powerful program to prepare students furthest from opportunity for the professional expectations of an internship.
+Started in collaboration with P&G, the JumpStart is a powerful program to prepare students furthest from opportunity for the professional expectations of an internship.
 Through virtual sessions, these students learn from professionals about agile development, cybersecurity, and digital marketing, as well as building your personal brand and how to give a public presentation.
-In 2024, we doubled the size of our JumpStart program to 68 students and look to double again in 2025.
+In 2025, we expanded the size of our JumpStart program to 93 students (a 39% increase) by adding a cohort in collaboration with We Lead CS.

 IT Intern Summit

 This region has a wealth of IT talent interning with local companies each summer.
 The IT Intern Summit brings those high school and college students together to network and learn from industry leaders.
-This day-long event is a highlight of the summer and a key strategy of regional retention post-graduation.
-In 2024, over 240 interns and 65 volunteers attended this event held at Northern Kentucky University.
+This day-long event is a highlight of the summer and a key piece is the retention of these students post-graduation.
+In 2025, over 227 interns and 65 volunteers attended this event held at Northern Kentucky University.

 Program Feature